kimiekomi/articles/git-github3.md

 <br>

 Some developers may choose to be more involved with the rebase process by rebasing in interactive mode.
 Interactive rebase provides users more control over a branch's commit hisotry by performing dedicated actions on individual commits.
 To enter interactive mode, run the ```git rebase -i <branch name>``` command (with the receiving branch's name).
+Git will then open a text editor with a list of all the commits that will be transitioned to the

 -